 It’s very simple, but not foolproof.
 For instance, if you press more than one switch at the same time all bets are off as to what voltage the Mini will see and what function it will execute (of the programmed functions).
 Knowing this, just press one button and you’ll be fine.

-The schematic for the function keypad is shown below.
-I used a New Age S3A-401210 enclosure I had laying around but you can build it into anything, even an infamous Altoids box.
+The schematic for the hand wired function keypad is shown below.
+I used a New Age S3A-401210 enclosure I had laying around for the lead photo but you can build it into anything, even an infamous Altoids box.
 The buttons are from Amazon but you can use any momentary button you like.

 I used a combination of standard 1/4 watt through-hole resistors to build my keypad as shown below.
-The resistor values do not have to match the values shown below.
+The resistor values do not have to match the values shown below exactly.
 If you deviate from the values listed just recalibrate your key pad using the Recalibrate Buttons option described next.

 Recalibrating Function Buttons